- Your list is empty

-Step back in time at Blaise House Museum, an 18th century mansion set in beautiful parkland.
+Step back in time at Blaise Museum, a period house set in beautiful parkland.
 Once a family home, it’s now the ideal setting for learning about life in the past with displays of toys, costume and domestic objects.
 Visit with your friends and family or join us as part of a school visit.

-Experience 400 years of history, from Tudor origins to a Victorian girls’ reform school.
-Immerge yourself in the splendor of the Great Oak Room, see the beautifully restored knot garden, the newly discovered Well and three of the oldest rooms in Bristol!
-The Red Lodge Museum is the idea school trip for children to learn about The Tudors.
+Experience 400 years of the Red Lodge’s history – from its origins as a Tudor entertaining space to a Victorian girls’ reform school.
+Immerse yourself in the splendour of the Great Oak Room and see the beautifully restored knot garden.
+The Red Lodge Museum is the ideal place for children to learn about life during the reign of Elizabeth I.

 Tudor Portraits workshop…

-Schools are invited to explore what life was like in Tudor Bristol in 1574, when Elizabeth I visited the city.
-Children will unlock the messages disguised in Tudor portraits, handle objects and dress in costume before making sketches of Dame Joan, as she poses in the magnificent Great Oak Room.
-See website for latest learning sessions.
+Schools are invited to explore what life was like in Bristol in 1574 when Queen Elizabeth visited the city.
+Children can unlock the hidden messages in original Tudor portraits, handle objects and dress in costume before making sketches of Dame Joan Young, as she poses in the magnificent Great Oak Room.
+Find out more.

 “Dame Joan Young in role was a captivating surprise for the children and made the workshop purposeful, meaningful and exciting… The experience has always been excellent, but the new format was outstanding!” – Year 4 teacher